Resources

-Estate Planning Documents
+Legal Documents and Estate Planning

-Online Estate Planning Templates
+Online Estate Planning Tools

 There are quite a few online templates and software options that could help depending on your needs, finances, situation and the state you live in.
 Here are just a few GYST friends and family have used and liked: